Recommended tire pressure for Lotus Evora

 What is the recommended tire pressure for Lotus Evora?

-How do I find recommended tire pressure settings for Lotus Evora?
-What is correct Lotus Evora tire pressure?
+Where do I find recommended tire inflation pressures for Lotus Evora?

-You can find your Lotus Evora recommended tire pressure in Lotus Evora owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find your Lotus Evora recommended tire pressure in Lotus Evora owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for Lotus Evora will be listed in psi, bar or kPa.

 How to check Lotus Evora tire pressure?

 Proper Lotus Evora tire inflation is essential to the overall tire performance and safety.
 To check tire pressure for Lotus Evora you will need to know its recommended tire pressure and a tire pressure gauge.
-Check inflation pressures in Lotus Evora tires with tire pressure gauge and adjust to Lotus Evora recommended tire pressure levels as needed by adding or releasing air.
+Check cold inflation pressures in Lotus Evora tires with tire pressure gauge and adjust to Lotus Evora recommended tire inflation pressures as needed by adding or releasing air.
 Make sure to check tire inflation for your Lotus Evora regularly to ensure safe and comfortable drive.

 Why is Lotus Evora tire pressure warning light on?

 If your Lotus Evora is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If Lotus Evora low tire pressure warning light is on, check all Lotus Evora tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If Lotus Evora low tire pressure warning light is on, check all Lotus Evora tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for Lotus Evora, make sure front and rear tires are inflated to the recommended levels.
-Refer to your Lotus Evora owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset Lotus Evora TPMS.